• Level of education

 Syllabus

-This laboratory internship, in the field of competence of the Phymatech training, aims to give the student a first experience of scientific research, but also a first professional experience.
+This laboratory internship, in the field of expertise covered by the Phymatech program, aims to give students their first experience of scientific research, as well as their first professional experience.

-The objective of the article analysis is to confront the student with the scientific literature, to identify, select and critically analyze various specialized resources to document a topic, and to synthesize this information for use.
+The purpose of article analysis is to expose students to scientific literature so that they can identify, select, and critically analyze various specialized resources to document a subject, and synthesize this information for use.

-The purpose of the peer review of the report and the defense is to teach the student to evaluate other works, and thus to improve his or her capacity for self-evaluation, and to introduce him or her to the principles of scientific ethics, deontology and peer review specific to the scientific community.
+The purpose of peer review of the report and defense is to teach students how to evaluate other people's work, thereby improving their self-evaluation skills, and to introduce them to the principles of scientific ethics, professional conduct, and peer review specific to the scientific community.

-The report and defense train the student in communication for training purposes or knowledge transfer, orally and in writing, in French or in a foreign language.
+The report and defense train students in communication for educational purposes or knowledge transfer, both orally and in writing, in French or in a foreign language.

 Read more